computersarecool/dsa_opengl_examples/README.md

 This renders to a texture using and FBO

 #### read_pixels
-This uses glReadnPixels a safer version of glReadPixels and mapped Pixel Buffer Objects to improve performance
+This uses glReadnPixels and mapped Pixel Buffer Objects (to improve performance)

 It saves the rendered image as a .tga file